aanshubham/E-Commerce/README.md

 - python manage.py runserver
 Once the development server is running, you can access the Django E-Commerce Website by navigating to http://localhost:8000/ in your web browser.
 You can log in to the Django admin interface by navigating to http://localhost:8000/admin/ and entering the credentials for the superuser account you created in step 7.

+# Usage

+- Creating a superuser account to access the Django admin interface
+- Navigating to the home page and exploring the available features and functionalities
+- Testing the user authentication and authorization features
+- Adding products to the cart and checking out